tuftsrobotics/trst/README.md

 Tufts Robotic Sail Team Code Base
 ===

-Please see the associated Wiki! for more information
+Please see the associated Wiki! for more information.

+TR-ST us, we're engineers.